allthingsembedded/allthingsembedded.github.io/content/post/orphan_sections_linker.md

   y (purecode), p (processor specific)
 ```

-Now, the `.uninit` section is marked as NOBITS, meaning it will be allocated in memory but not stored
+Now, the `.uninit` section has the type `NOBITS`, meaning it will be allocated in memory but not stored
 in the ELF file, ensuring that no unnecessary data is included in the binary.
 Let's see the segments:

 ```